amrgaber249/Matrix-Multiplication-using-Threads/README.md

 # Matrix-Multiplication-using-Threads

 ## Problem Statement:
-It is required to implement a algorithm as multi-threaded one.
+It is required to implement an algorithm as multi-threaded one.
 ## Matrix Multiplication
 ### It is required to implement two variations of this algorithm:
 a) The computation of each element of the output matrix happens in a thread.